al-jy-fd-ew/mocked/README.md

 Have an interview coming up but can't find a partner to practice with?

-Use our Mock Interview App to simulate real interviews as many times as you want!
+Use Mocked to simulate real interviews as many times as you want!

 <hr>